-By supporting the musée du quai Branly in this project to restore a Tupinamba cape, Forge & Associés intends to make clear its social commitment by contributing to extend the influence of values which the practice shares: diversity, knowledge sharing and solidarity.
+By supporting the musée du quai Branly in the project to restore a Tupinamba cape, Forge & Associés intends to assert its social commitment by contributing to extending the influence of values which the practice shares: diversity, knowledge sharing and solidarity.

 Jiga is very happy to be associated with the musée du quai Branly.
 Our participation in the preservation and restoration of a work of art and of cultural heritage, whose aesthetic and historical integrity will be conserved, perfectly reflects our ambition to avoid restricting our action within society to our financial activity, as we believe that we have broader responsibilities and a wider role to play.

-Jiga, Parisian leader in outsourced IS departments for small and medium-sized companies.
+Jiga, the leading Parisian company in outsourced IS departments for small and medium-sized companies.

-The business coaching company Management Impact Consulting supports organisations, their teams and their managers to fully live up to their potential in the present by identifying and engaging their own resources and on the basis of their history.
+The business coaching company Management Impact Consulting supports organisations, their teams and their managers to fulfill their potential in the present by identifying and engaging their own resources and by rooting themselves in their company history.
 "Memory is the future of the past", Paul Valéry tells us.

-This is why the meaning of our collaboration with the musée du quai Branly's projects resonates profoundly with our motivation: to learn from the past in order that everyone can be justifiably proud of their freedom of action!
+That is whyour collaboration with the musée du quai Branly's projects strikes a chord with our objectives: to learn from the past in order that everyone can be justifiably proud of their freedom of action!

 At Reliences, we believe that the quest for meaning in business goes hand in hand with performance.
 By placing responsiveness and connectivity at the heart of the projects we support, we aim to contribute to the development of all forms of emotional intelligence; even that which triggers movement and facilitates change.
 This is one of the motivations for our sponsorship; works of art are close to our heart.

-We are therefore extremely pleased this year to be able to continue our commitment alongside the musée du quai Branly in the project to restore this incredible 16th century Brazilian cape.
+We are therefore extremely pleased this year to be able to continue our commitment alongside the musée du quai Branly in the project to restore the incredible 16th century Brazilian cape.